 Members of the Deep River Land Trust are encouraged to volunteer for property maintenance, helping with various activities, and serve on Board committees.

 DRLT Board of Directors

 Laurie Giannotti: President

-Laurie is the Trails & Greenways Coordinator for CT State Parks and manages their federal and state funded Recreational Trails and Grants Program.
+Laurie is recently retired from managing the Trails & Greenways Program for CT State Parks.
 She holds an undergraduate degree from UConn in Geology and Geophysics and a masters degree from the University of New Haven in Environmental Science and Geographic Information Systems.
-Laurie, Her husband Rob and their dog Bene have lived in the Winthrop section of Deep River for 20 years.
+Laurie, and her husband Rob have lived in the Winthrop section of Deep River for 14 years.